yeop-sang/geniblocks_korean/readme.md

 By default, Geniventure will try to fetch the authoring for the activities from the Firebase database.

-You can add the url parameter `localAuthoring=x` to the url to load a JSON file stored in `src/resources/authoring` instead of loading the default authoring stored.
-E.g. http://127.0.0.1:8080/gv2/?localAuthoring=gv-1
+You can add the url parameter `localAuthoring=x` to the url to load a JSON file stored in `src/resources/authoring` instead of loading the default authoring stored, e.g. http://localhost:8080/gv2/?localAuthoring=gv-1

 The authored activities in the authoring folder should be named `gv-x` for reasonably-up-to-date copies of the official authoring, where x is the version at the root of the Firebase document.
 Experimental activities can be given other names.